← All posts

 The Intake Response Time Advantage Most Firms Still Underestimate

-A potential client fills out an intake form on your website at 2:14 PM on a Tuesday.
-They're sitting in a parking lot after a car accident.
-They're anxious.
-They've never contacted a lawyer before.
+A potential client fills out an intake form on your website on a weekday afternoon.
+They may be sitting in a parking lot after a car accident, trying to understand a custody problem, or dealing with an urgent business dispute.
 They found your firm on Google, read a few reviews, and submitted the form.

 What happens next determines whether they become your client or someone else's.

-If your firm responds within five minutes — a call, a text, an email acknowledging the inquiry and offering to schedule a consultation — that person is overwhelmingly likely to engage with you.
-Not because five minutes is a magic number, but because they're still sitting in the parking lot.
-They're still in the moment.
-They haven't moved on to the next search result, the next firm, the next form.
+If your firm responds quickly, with a call, a text, or an email acknowledging the inquiry and offering to schedule a consultation, that person is much more likely to engage with you.
+Not because five minutes is a magic number, but because they are still in the moment.
+They have not moved on to the next search result, the next firm, the next form.

 The Data on Response Time